Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 Mapping the journey

 The first step was to understand the current user tasks and common journeys.
 This was really a feature mapping exercise rather than trying to understand pain points and touch points.
-It was a complex platform, and extremely challenging to empathise with users when the process was so complex, and the users were domain experts rather than retail cusatomers.
+It was a complex platform, and extremely challenging to empathise with users when the process was so complex, and the users were domain experts rather than retail customers.

 0.5–task–flow –resolve–exception